alexgabe-dev/kobiclicker/README.md

 🍻 Kőbányai Clicker Game 🍺

-Welcome to Beer Clicker Game, a fun and interactive game built using Vue.js.
+Welcome to my Kőbányai Clicker Game, a fun and interactive game built using Vue.js.
 Click your way to brew more beers, unlock achievements, and climb the leaderboard! 🍻

 🚀 Features
 Click to Collect Beers: Tap away to brew more beer!